-Warmer temps mean you’ll be spending more time outside, and drinking tea among the flowers is a spring must.
-Dress up and sit in the sunshine sipping that Matcha with your bestie or bring your little one along to enjoy some finger sandwiches and jam.
-You can head to a special garden offering the royal service or host a garden tea party at home.
+Warmer temps mean you’ll spend more time outside, and drinking tea among the flowers is a spring must.
+Dress up and sit in the sunshine sipping that Matcha with your bestie, or bring your little one along to enjoy some finger sandwiches and jam.
+You can head to a special garden offering royal service or host a garden tea party at home.

 Pose in pastels for a spring photoshoot

 Who says the holidays are the only time for a family photo?
 Consider how pretty spring is and the chance to get dressed up in coordinating pastels to get that shot along with a beautiful backdrop of floral fields or greenery.
 Not sure where to go?
-Scope out a spot in our NJMOM guide to the 12 Insta-worthy Spring Photo Shoot Locations in NJ.
+We’ve got you covered with 12 Insta-worthy locations in NJ.

-Escape on a family getaway to an NJ resort
+Escape on a family getaway without getting on a plane

-If you haven’t been to an NJ museum in a while (thanks, COVID), make sure it’s on your spring bucket list this year.
-Rediscover Liberty Science Center where new exhibits like Minecraft will inspire your kids; join in painting and creating workshops at the Newark Museum of Art; get googly-eyed over optical illusions at The TiLT Museum, or see shrunken heads and a table made out of 14,000 jellybeans at Ripley’s Believe It Or Not.
+If you haven’t been to an NJ museum in a while, make sure it’s on your spring bucket list this year.
+Rediscover Liberty Science Center, where new exhibits like Pompeii: The Immortal City will inspire your kids; join in painting and creating workshops at the Newark Museum of Art; get googly-eyed over optical illusions at The TiLT Museum, or visit Stella the Dinosaur made from auto parts at the Monmouth Museum.
 Kids will appreciate the interactive exhibits, and you can also sneak in some hands-on learning.

 Hit a family home run at a baseball game

 Opening day is coming, and you know what that means—heading to see the NJ baseball teams in action.
-You’ll watch rising major players show off great gameplay and hit-up activities for kids, take photo ops, and see fireworks, making this a home run for family fun.
-See the Jersey Shore Blue Claws open their season on April 8, 2022, or watch the first pitch when the Sussex Miners play their first home game on May 13, 2022.
+It’s a home run for family fun—you’ll watch rising major players show off great gameplay, hit-up fun activities for the kids, take photo ops, and watch fireworks light up the night sky.
+See the Jersey Shore Blue Claws open their season on April 11, 2023, or watch the first pitch when the Sussex Miners play their first home game on May 16, 2023.
 Batter up!

 Get some fresh air at the top of an NJ waterfall